SEM1INFOENS/multiplanner/README.md

 ```
 The application will be available at `http://127.0.0.1:8000/ `.

-For now, you can see list of users at `http://127.0.0.1:8000/users`, with links to user's transactions.
+For now, you can see the main page at `http://127.0.0.1:8000/`.

 ## Project architecture

+### Project documentation

+Documentation is available at `http://127.0.0.1:8000/admin/doc`.
+To use this, you should install `docutils` module by `pip install docutils`.

 ### Generate architecture's graph
 Requirements:
 - `django-extensions`